Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ####Branch Length Analysis
 Finally, a branch length analysis was conducted comparing the norther and Southern clades genetrated in the chromosomal tree, the Big gene tree, and the concatenated tree (Table 1).
 The following metric were estimated: Total Branch Length, the sum of all branch lengths in the clade; Shared Branch Length, the sum of all branch lengts shared by more than one tip; and, Unique Evolutionary History, the sum of the branch lengths that give rise to only one tip in the clade.

 **Table 1:** Branch length analysis for the two haplogroups in three trees chromosomal tree, the Big gene tree, and the concatenated tree.
 UEH = Unique Evolutionary History; SBL = Shared Branch Length; TBL = Total Branch Length.
+TBL_S/TBL_N = The ratio of total branch lenght of South to North haplogroups.

 | Clade | Partition | UEH      | SBL      | TBL      | TBL_S/TBL_N |
 |-------|-----------|----------|----------|----------|-------------|